 Best overall iPad case

-Best less expensive iPad case
+Best (less expensive) iPad case

-Plastic with front and back covers and edge protection | Cover folds into a stand | Magnetic closure
+Material and protection: Plastic with front and back covers and edge protection | Design and function: Self-folding stand, magnetic closure | Weight: 0.4875 pounds

 Best iPad keyboard case

-Plastic with front and back covers and edge protection | Detachable keyboard with trackpad | Adjustable kickstand | Includes a stylus holder | Magnetic closure
+Material and protection: Plastic with front and back covers and edge protection | Design and function: Detachable keyboard with trackpad, adjustable kickstand, stylus holder, magnetic closure | Weight: 1.27 pounds

 Logitech’s Combo Touch can transform your iPad into a makeshift laptop thanks to its trackpad, keyboard with backlit keys, and adjustable kickstand, which Snell says makes it perfect for students.
 Pair it with the Apple Pencil, and you’ve got a note-taking powerhouse, he says.
 The case has four “modes” that are essentially different viewing angles — there’s one for sketching, one for typing, one for watching video, and one for reading.
 It’s sturdy, and there’s a convenient nook to store your Pencil.